kvassAI/slate/source/includes/_intro.md

 You can also nest expand requests with the dot property.
 For example, requesting payments.payment_method on an order will expand the payments property into a list of Payment objects, and will then expand the payment method property into a full Payment Method object.

-You can expand multiple objects at once by identifying multiple items in the expanded array, separated with commas.
+You can expand multiple objects at once by identifying multiple items in the URL query string param expand that defines which fields that you want to be expanded, separated with commas.

 For example: